-At least 1,055 people were reported killed by police using firearms in 2021, a slight increase from previous years.
-The limited public data available from 2015 to 2021 suggested that Black people were disproportionately impacted by police use of lethal force.
-The federal government’s programme to track how many such deaths occur annually remained unimplemented.
+At least 1,093 people were killed by police using firearms in 2022.
+The limited public data available suggested that Black people were disproportionately impacted by police use of lethal force.

 Torture and other ill-treatment

-A decade after dozens of detainees were held in a CIA-operated secret detention system – authorized from 2001 to 2009 – no one had been brought to justice for the systematic human rights violations committed under that programme, including enforced disappearance, torture and other ill-treatment.
+More than a decade after dozens of detainees were held in a CIA-operated secret detention system – authorized from 2001 to 2009 – no one had been brought to justice for the crimes under international law and systematic human rights violations committed under that programme, including enforced disappearance, torture and other ill-treatment.
 The Senate Intelligence Committee’s report on CIA torture remained classified, years after the limited investigations conducted into those crimes were closed without charges being brought against anyone.

 Right to life and security of the person

 Gun violence remained widespread throughout the country and authorities released figures showing that nearly 49,000 people were killed in 2021, based on early official estimates, continuing a sharp increase in firearm-related deaths during the Covid-19 pandemic.
 Gun violence became the leading cause of death among children and teenagers for the first time in the 40 years that such data has been collected.

 Increased unregulated gun acquisition and possession combined with rising political extremism, xenophobia and racism led to a number of mass killings.
 In May, an 18-year-old targeted a Black neighbourhood grocery store in Buffalo, New York, killing 10 people.
 Weeks later, another 18-year-old killed 21 people at an elementary school in Uvalde, Texas; 19 of the victims were children.
 In July, a 21-year-old man opened fire on a crowd celebrating Independence Day in Highland Park, Illinois, killing seven people.